-As a member, can I use the interlibrary loan service?
+Can I use the interlibrary loan service?

 No, interlibrary loan services are not available for community borrowers.

-As a member, can I use the databases and library computers?
+Can I use the databases and library computers?

 No, library database access is limited to currently enrolled students, faculty, and staff only.
 Please see a librarian at the Reference & Information desk to search the library catalog.